 You can see that this has a low search volume, which means it will not make impressions.

 Because I think that prom venues is a relevant keyword for an event venue in scottsdale, what I’m going to do is create a new ad group removing the word “phoenix,” but just showing the ad to people searching within Scottsdale.

 [Note: See our tutorial on creating a new ad group]

 That’s what to do when you find low quality scores.
 Either change the keyword, pause the keyword, or put the keyword in a more relevant ad group.

 You should check for AdWords Low Quality Score Keywords weekly, and make the necessary adjustments.

-Markitors is a digital marketing company that connects small businesses with customers…and has a great time doing it.
+Markitors is an SEO company that connects small businesses with customers…and has a great time doing it.
 Learn more about our pay per click advertising services, or about additional things to look for in a Google AdWords account in our Huffington Post article.